Secured Credit Card vs. Prepaid Credit Card: What’s The Difference?

 Pros

-• No security deposit.
-Secured credit cards require a security deposit upfront, and the card’s credit limit is generally equal to that security deposit amount, as mentioned.
+• No Security Deposit: Secured credit cards require a security deposit upfront, and the card’s credit limit is generally equal to that security deposit amount, as mentioned.
 But with a prepaid credit card, no security deposit is necessary.
 Instead, you load as much or as little money onto the card as you want and can only spend up to that specific amount.

-• Helps control spending.
-Since you’re only spending money you already have rather than using credit, you can control your spending and avoid credit card debt.
+• Helps Control Spending: Since you’re only spending money you already have rather than using credit, you can control your spending and avoid credit card debt.

 Cons

-• Can’t build credit.
-Prepaid cards don’t affect your credit profile.
+• Can’t Build Credit: Prepaid cards don’t affect your credit profile.
 Since you’re spending money that is already on the card and you’re not borrowing anything, there won’t be any payments reported to the credit bureaus.
 As such, you can’t use a prepaid card to build credit.

-Secured Credit Card vs Prepaid Credit Card: Which One Should You Get?
+Secured Credit Card Vs Prepaid Credit Card: Which One Should You Get?

 Both these cards are easy to get approved for, regardless if you have bad credit.
 However, your decision to take out a secured credit card vs a prepaid credit card depends on your goals.

-When To Choose A Prepaid Card vs A Secured Credit Card
+When To Choose A Prepaid Card

-When To Choose A Secured Credit Card vs A Prepaid Card
+When To Choose A Secured Credit Card

-If you want to build good credit, then go for a secured credit card.
-With these types of cards, your payments will be reported to the credit bureaus, which is what helps to build a healthy credit profile.
-Plus, with every timely payment you make, you’ll build a positive payment history which can help build your credit scores.
-With a continuous credit building, your credit score can be strong enough to get you approved for an unsecured credit card, along with other financial products.
+Plus, with every timely payment you make, you’ll build a positive payment history, which can help improve your credit scores.
+With continuous credit building, your credit score can be strong enough to get you approved for an unsecured credit card, along with other financial products.

 Secured Credit Card Vs. Prepaid Credit Card FAQs